ckan/datapusher/README.md

     /usr/lib/ckan/datapusher/bin/uwsgi -i /usr/lib/ckan/datapusher/src/datapusher/deployment/datapusher-uswgi.ini

-*Note*: If you are installing the DataPusher on a different location than the defaul one you need to adapt the relevant paths in the `datapusher-uwsgi.ini` to the ones you are using.
+*Note*: If you are installing the DataPusher on a different location than the default one you need to adapt the relevant paths in the `datapusher-uwsgi.ini` to the ones you are using.
+Also you might need to change the `uid` and `guid` settings when using a different user.

 ### High Availability Setup